 In general, a percentile can be defined as a statistical measure of distribution.
 The definition of percentile can be further simplified as the total percent of quantity (or data) that is below a particular level.
-In terms of CAT exam, a percentile can be simply explained as the percent of candidates below a respective percentile.
+In terms of the CAT exam, a percentile can be simply explained as the percent of candidates below a respective percentile.
 For example, a percentile score of 99 (of any individual) means that 99 percent of the candidates are below this particular individual.
 The candidates can check the percentile calculator to get an idea about their respective percentiles.

 How is CAT Percentile Calculated?

 Initially, the candidates are allotted a particular rank according to their respective CAT scores.
-Then, the score of the candidates are normalized and that scaled CAT scores are converted to percentiles.
+Then, the score of the candidates are normalized and the scaled CAT scores are converted to percentiles.
 The percentile is calculated using the given formula:

 CAT Percentile= [1- (Respective Rank in CAT exam/ Total no. of CAT candidates)] * 100